 Left+Right will cancel each other out and Up+Down will function as Up.

-The Fightboard is only compatible with PC out of the box, but can be made compatible with the adapters listed below.
+The Fightboard is only compatible with PC and the Nintendo Switch out of the box, but can be made compatible with other consoles with the adapters listed below.
 If using one of these adapters, the Fightboard needs to be in XInput mode.

 To change input modes on the Fightboard, hold down L3 for Switch or R3 for XInput while plugging the Fightboard in.
 The LEDs will turn red or green to indicate which mode you’re using respectively.
 This setting is stored so you don’t need to do it every time, only when you want to switch modes.

 All other settings are accessible from the controller itself by pressing left+right(d-pad)+home to enter the configuration menu.